clb21565/mobileOG-db/README.md

 1. Annotate open reading frames of contigs/scaffolds/genomes using ORF prediction software such as prodigal (recommended)
 2. Search ORFs against diamond database. _ensure that complete headers are recovered from the mobileOGs by including -outfmt 6 sseqid or stitle_
 3. Merge dataframe with mobileOG metadata
-4. Calculate contig-element purity and choose cut-off value. _in my experience, values of 0.75 or greater are generally reliable, but follow-up is crucial to confirm the ID_
+4. Calculate contig-element purity and choose cut-off value. _in my experience, values of 0.75 or greater are generally reliable, but follow-up is crucial to confirm the classification_

 Contig classifications are now ready for subsequent analysis.

 ## Acknowledgements